 A new pattern type – Flowline – has been added to the advanced 5-axis cycle.
 It creates a toolpath aligned to either the U or V direction of the machining surface.
 “The user can determine the toolpath’s style, choosing either ‘along’ or ‘around.’
 As only a single face is required, calculation is extremely fast.”
 A typical application for Flowline is where a specific surface texture, or grain, is required.

 Colour is now taken into account on the Filter Entity Type command.
-“This means users have extra control as they can identify all entities, including a solid feature, by their color.
+“This means users have extra control as they can identify all entities, including a solid feature, by their colour.

 While using any of Edgecam’s probing cycles entities, including linear and circular edges, vertices and circular faces, can now be picked directly from a solid model, and because they are associative to the model, the toolpath automatically updates after a design change.